Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have proposed a PG method to learn a stabilizing controller for unknown linear systems by designing an update rule for the discount factor.
+In this paper, we have proposed a PG method to learn a stabilizing policy for linear systems by designing an update rule for the discount factor.
 Moreover, we have shown that the algorithm converges in finite iterations and proved explicit sample complexity in terms of the total number of system rollouts.
-Extensive experiments have been performed to verify the theoretical results and to show the effectiveness of the proposed method on nonlinear systems.
+Simulations have validated the theoretical results and shown the effectiveness of the proposed method on nonlinear systems.
 As the first to provide a formal sample complexity guarantee for the stabilization problem, we hope our work helps pave the way for understanding the performance of PG methods for general systems.

-We now discuss some possible future directions.
+We now discuss some future directions.
 The prior work \cite{perdomo2021stabilizing} has designed a binary search procedure of the noisy cost to update the discount factor, which is applicable to smooth nonlinear dynamics.
 Since our update rule for the discount factor is derived based on the structure of linear systems, it would be valuable to examine whether it can also be extended to nonlinear systems from a theoretical perspective.
-As mentioned earlier, the PG step in Algorithm \ref{alg:mfeda} can be replaced with other model-free methods, such as Q-learning and actor-critic, to reduce the cost.
-It is interesting to compare the performance and sample complexity of these model-free methods and PG for the stabilization problem.
+It would also be interesting to further exploit the connections between the notion in \cite{safonov1977gain} and ours of the stability margin, as noted by Remark \ref{remark1}.
+The cost reduction step in Algorithm \ref{alg:exact} can be replaced with other RL methods (e.g., Q-learning and actor-critic) to study their performance and sample complexities for stabilization.
 Another direction is to study the PG methods for finite-horizon LQR problems with a single feedback gain $K$.
-Similar to the discount methods \cite{perdomo2021stabilizing,lamperski2020computing}, the idea is to gradually increase the horizon to find a stabilizing gain.
+Similar to the discount methods, the idea is to gradually increase the horizon to find a stabilizing gain.
 The major challenge is that the optimal policy for finite-horizon LQR may not be unique and the optimization landscape is unclear yet.
+Despite solving the stabilization problem, we believe it is valuable to further investigate the role of the discount factor in the PG methods of LQR problems.
+Existing literature in the RL field has shown that the discount factor works as a regularizer for generalization~\cite{amit2020discount}, and can even accelerate the convergence~\cite{franccois2015discount}.
+However, a systematic understanding of such phenomena is still lacking in the LQR setting, which is left as our future work.